Social security contributions

 There is currently no personal income tax in the United Arab Emirates.
 As such, capital gains tax is not imposed on UAE national or resident individuals.

-VAT was implemented in the United Arab Emirates on 1 January 2018.
+Value-added tax (VAT) was implemented in the United Arab Emirates on 1 January 2018.
 See Value-added tax in the Other taxes section of the Corporate tax summary for more information.

 Net wealth/worth taxes